 Section 2.
-There shall be a Board of Directors, consisting of the elected officers, the Immediate Past President, the Editor of the Carolina Herald and Newsletter, and one Director elected by and representing each active chapter of the Society.
+There shall be a Board of Directors, consisting of the elected officers, the Immediate Past President, the Editor of the Carolina Herald and Newsletter, all Committee Chairpersons and one Director elected by and representing each active chapter of the Society.
 The incumbent President and the Recording Secretary of the Society shall serve as Chairman and Secretary of the Board of Directors.

 Section 3.
 The policies and administration of the Society shall rest with the membership through its Annual or Special Meetings and with the Board of Directors which shall have all power and authority over the affairs of the Society between meetings.

 Section 4.
 The Officers of this Society shall be elected at the Annual Meeting for a term of two years beginning on the first of January following election.